 Months 1–3: Financial Cleanup & Baseline

-Months 4–6: Revenue Classification & Contract Optimization
+Months 4–6: Revenue Classification & Contract Optimisation

 Months 7–9: Data Room Build & Financial Projections